Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Results

 \subsubsection{Expert Players}

-Expert human players performed significantly better than novices and GPT-4o, with an average clustering score of 3 compared to GPT-4o's 1.22 (on the same 50 games) and an average weighted clustering score of 7.4 compared to GPT-4o's 2.32.
+Expert human players performed significantly better than novices and Claude 3.5 Sonnet, with an average clustering score of 3.06 compared to Claude's 1.78 (on the same 50 games).
 The distribution of weighted clustering scores is also far more right-skewed (see Appendix~\ref{appendix:human_performance} for more).
-Figure~\ref{fig:expert_classification} shows that experts perfectly solve over 60\% of the 50 games, while GPT-4o only fully solved 5\% of the games.
+Figure~\ref{fig:expert_classification} shows that experts perfectly solved over 60\% of the 50 games, while Claude 3.5 Sonnet fully solved 20\% of these.